QSong-github/SongLab/pages/opening.md

 ---
 # Opening

-Multiple funded Ph.D. and Postdoc positions in bioinformatics field are available at the Wake Forest University School of Medicine.
+Multiple funded Ph.D. and Postdoc positions in bioinformatics field are available at the University of Florida.
 Candidates will work with Dr. Song.
 Our research focuses on data mining, applying ML/AI models to address bioinformatics problems.

 Requirements for Ph.D. candidates:
 1. Strong passion and motivation for research with a desire to solve practical bioinformatics problems.